alvarezeldinrodrigo12-code/alvarezeldinrodrigo.github.io/index.md

-# 👋 Hi, I'm [Your Name]
+# 👋 Hello visitor!

-I'm a Data Scientist passionate about Machine Learning, Data Visualization, and AI applications.
+My name is Rodrigo Alvarez, I'm a Data Scientist passionate about Machine Learning, Data Visualization, and AI applications.
+In this repository you will find projects that I've worked on during my time as a Data Scientist as well as personal projects that I've found interesting and more.

 ---